fswitch/netis_exporter/README.md

 Prometheus exporter for Netis home routers.
 Netis routers can send port statistics via web.
-This exporter get this statistics and make them suitable for Prometheus TSDB.
+This exporter gets statistics data and makes it suitable for Prometheus TSDB.

 ---

 ## Config (netis_exporter.yml):